HEALTHY FOOD FOR EVERY-DAY PEOPLE!

 Who we are:

 Susan has had a varied career which has included being an economic consultant for community banks, a mortgage broker, a masseuse, a research assistant, a mobile notary, an editorial assistant and years of waitressing.
 Since 1999, she has owned and operated It's Your Party Mobile DJ with Ari, performing at weddings and parties as DJ Mama, the Mixtress.
-Running Gaia's Garden is a new adventure where all of this diverse experience becomes relevant.
+Running Gaia's Garden is an adventure where all of this diverse experience becomes relevant.

 We met in a club, where Ari was performing with Diane Swann, and share love of music, dancing, art and good healthy food, as well as progressive politics and activism.
 Having our own venue is the realization of lifelong ideals, hopes and